toitoi-co/toitoi-admin/docs/api-docs.md

 Possible route-specific responses:

-* __403__: User is not allowed to select this preset.
+* __403__: User is not allowed to select this preset for the given hostname.
 Message is one of the following; if not, this is an ACL issue instead.
 	* "This preset is not allowed for the current plan."
 	* "This preset has been disabled."
+	* "You are not allowed to change the preset for that hostname."

 ## Presets